 Financial aid policies vary by institution.
-Out of the approximately 6,900 accredited institutions of post-secondary education, less than 2% of these institutions share Notre Dame's policy of "Need-Blind admissions" and "Meeting the full demonstrated need."
-For more information on Notre Dame's financial aid policies, you can visit the Office of Admissions site.
+Notre Dame is one of less than 60 schools in the nation that is committed to meeting the full demonstrated need of our undergraduate students for all four years.
+For more information on the University of Notre Dame's financial aid policies, you can visit the Office of Financial Aid website.

-In addition to government loans, many institutions include private loans in their financial aid packages, or they may "gap."
-The scenarios are intended to illustrate financial aid packaging strategies at various types of institutions and are preceded by the definitions of some related concepts.
+In addition to government loans, many institutions include private loans in their financial aid packages, or they may not meet need.
+The scenarios are intended to illustrate financial aid offers at various types of institutions and are preceded by the definitions of some related concepts.

-- Scholarships or Grants: This "gift" money that does not have to be repaid.
-It may come directly from the institution, or it may come from another organization (e.g., civic organization, parent's employer).
+- Scholarships or Grants: This is "gift" money that does not have to be repaid.
+It may come directly from the institution, or it may come from another organization (e.g., civic organization, parent's employer, etc.).

-- Government Student Loans: These are the Stafford and Perkins Loans.
+- Government Student Loans: These are the Federal Direct Loans.
 Students qualify for these loans by submitting the FAFSA form.
-If a student demonstrates need, he/she may be eligible for a subsidized Stafford Loan.
-This type of loan has no interest charged while the student is enrolled at least half-time, during the grace period, or during deferment periods.
-In addition, if the student demonstrates greater need, he/she may be eligible for a Perkin's Loan which is also subsidized.
-If the student is unable to demonstrate need, he/she will be eligible for an unsubsidized Stafford Loan where interest is charged during all periods (while enrolled in school, during the grace period, and during deferment periods), however the student can have payments deferred until after graduation.
-For more information on Student Loans visit FinAid.org, or StudentLoans.gov.
+If a student demonstrates need, he or she may be eligible for a Federal Direct Subsidized Loan.
+This type of loan has no interest charged while the student is enrolled at least half-time, and during the grace period and deferment periods.
+If the student is unable to demonstrate need, he or she will be eligible for an Federal Direct Unsubsidized Loan, where interest is charged during all periods (while enrolled in school, during the grace period, and during deferment periods), however the student can have payments deferred until after graduation.
+For more information on Student Loans, please visit StudentLoans.gov.

 - Parent Loans: These are unsubsidized loans that the parents of dependent undergraduate students can borrow to help meet the cost of the Expected Family Contribution and/or any "un-met need."
 The repayment of these loans are the responsibility of the parent, not the student.
-For more information on Parent Loans visit FinAid.org or StudentLoans.gov.
+For more information on Parent Loans, please visit StudentLoans.gov.

 - Private Loans: These are unsubsidized loans that can be given to either the parent or the student and are not administered or sponsored by the federal government and typically require the borrower's credit worthiness and/or a co-signature.
-For more information on private loans visit FinAid.org or your private lending institution.
+For more information on private loans, check in with your private lending institution.

 For the following examples, we will describe two institutions:

-- Institution M - meets the full demonstrated need
+- Institution M - meets full demonstrated need

-- Institution N - does not meet the full demonstrated need
+- Institution N - does not meet demonstrated need

 Let's look at their cost of attendance (COA):